Erfre/redditScraper/readme.md

         "img_path": ""
     }

-3. Run main.py in terminal.
+3. Run setup.py in terminal.
+4. Run main.py
-4. Follow instructions in terminal.
+5. Follow instructions in terminal.
-5. Wait for counter to reach zero.
+6. Wait for counter to reach zero.
-6. Have fun with collected data.
+7. Have fun with collected data.

 ### History/Goal